atch2203/blog/src/content/blog/ledsticks.md

   <source src="/blog/assets/bigdawg.mp4" type="video/mp4">
 </video>
 <div align="center" style="color:#888888"><em>Shoutout to Bryant "big dawg" Lam</em></div>
-However, I have an issue: Sundia's LED stick
+However, I have an issue: Sundia's LED stick attachments are way to easy to break (especially if you hit the ground with them)

 ## finished with the attachments
 clear TPU